Gone Swimming, Clothes Stolen

 - In Love Hina the girls of Hinata House get their clothes stolen by a group of monkeys while in a hot spring.

 - There's a subversion from ElfQuest, not actually involving swimming.
-Leetah and Nightfall enjoy an intimate nude dance, and while they're distracted Moonshade steals their clothes - so she can replace them with new ones.
+Leetah and Nightfall enjoy an intimate nude dance, and while they're distracted Moonshade steals their clothes - so she can replace them with new ones and dancers were pleased that she did.
 In any case, the elves probably wouldn't be very embarrassed by nudity anyway, at least among their friends.

 - One Captain Marvel cover involves the titular Captain dressed in a rain barrel yelling and shaking his fist at a punk who's stolen his outfit.
 See page image.